 Each class has a lead teacher and a teaching assistant.
 We ensure a low ratio of students to teachers.

 To ease possible anxieties, we employ a transition schedule to ease the child into the classroom.
-On the first visit, the child and parent(s) will join their class for 30 minutes together, this is only a visit.
+On the first visit, the child and parent(s) will join their class for one hour together, this is only a visit.
 On the first real attendance day, the child stays with the class for half a day, the parent is encouraged to stay with the child for 30 minutes.
 On the second day, the child is encouraged to stay the whole day, with the parent staying for 20 minutes and/or picking up a bit early if needed.
 On the third and following days, the child is encouraged to stay in the classroom for the whole day and parents should practice the standard drop off and pick up procedures.
 If at any time during the first week the child or parent needs to adjust this procedure, communicate with the lead teacher and/or director to facilitate.

 Montessori believes that each child has a great curiosity and interest in learning about the world around them.
 Given a self-guided method of study and a beautiful, focused, and engaging environment, a child will naturally impel themselves in their studies.
-Each child has the the full ability to learn independently and thrives with a teacher to get past any questions or misunderstandings.
+Each child has the full ability to learn independently and thrives with a teacher to get past any questions or misunderstandings.
 Through discovering in this environment, a child will learn at a deeper level than any teacher-driven curriculum.
 The Montessori curriculum is broken down into five basic areas.
 They are described below:

 These daily exercises help develop a child’s mental, physical, and moral development.
-Practical life works include dusting, dish washing, weaving, table setting, polishing, dressing, carrying, pouring, etc. These activities help a child gain independence through practicing simple and clear exercises to gain confidence.
+Practical life works include dusting, dishwashing, weaving, table setting, polishing, dressing, carrying, pouring, etc. These activities help a child gain independence through practicing simple and clear exercises to gain confidence.